prebid/prebid.github.io/dev-docs/modules/userId.md

 #### Adtelligent Configuration

-adtelligentIdSystem doesn't require any configuration and storage params, however, to it is asynchronous and to achieve better performance, it's recommended to store it for a short time period and configure refresh.
+adtelligentIdSystem adapter doesn't require any configuration or storage params.
+The adapter performs asynchronously and to achieve better performance it is recommended to set the `storage` object `refreshInSeconds` to a short period, such as ten minutes.
+At the end of the set storage refresh the adapter will refresh its configuration.

 #### Adtelligent Example